remko/dsadmin/README.md

 Administration GUI for the Google Cloud Datastore Emulator.

-- Supports browsing, editing, deleting, querying (using GQL), import, export, ...
+- Supports browsing, editing, creating, deleting, querying (using GQL), import, export, ...
 - Supports large databases
 - Does not have problematic dependencies (such as gRPC, which are not available on all platforms)